-On March 4th, 2010, the first article outlining a BVVL gene was published.
+March 4th, 2010: The first article outlining a BVVL gene was published.
 Since that time, other genes have been discovered that elucidate this disease as a riboflavin transporter gene mutation.
 See the BVVL Research Highlights page for more information.

 BVVL International is a resource for anyone interested in learning more about the disease and includes the following:

 BVVL International is a project of the Thisbe and Noah Scott Foundation.

 - Summary information from case reports of individuals with BVVL in the medical literature

 - Current research underway towards finding other potential genetic mechanisms responsible for the disease

 - Resource for ongoing research for treatments for the disease

 - A way to connect with others involved in similar research so that they can share ideas and hasten their progress towards curing other pediatric neuromuscular diseases

 - How to get involved in advocacy efforts to increase research and funding for BVVL and other rare genetic diseases